Positions are now open for Fall 2023.

-The Dietrich School of Arts & Sciences is looking for academically successful (GPA 3.0 or better) students to serve as peer tutors in Economics, Physics, Biology, Chemistry and Statistics.
+The Dietrich School of Arts & Sciences is looking for academically successful (GPA 3.0 or better) students to serve as peer tutors in Economics, Physics, Biology, Chemistry, Neuroscience and Statistics.
 Applications will continue to be accepted until all positions are filled.
 Positions in the fall are still open in Economics, Physics, and Statistics.
 Applicants are assessed for interpersonal skills, trainability, course content knowledge, and ability to commit to the training program.
 Interested applications must have received a grade of A- or better in the course(s) in which they would like to tutor.
 Tutors must be able to tutor in more than one course and preference is given for students who can commit to tutoring for at least one academic year.

 Peer tutors provide individual and small group tutoring sessions in subjects the tutor has attained a grade of A- or better.
-Peer tutors work with a wide spectrum of the student population.
-The Study Lab tutor functions as a guide and coach to assist students in becoming successful, independent learners.
-The tutor supports students in developing appropriate learning attitudes, behaviors, and understanding of content material.
+Study Lab tutors function as a guide and coach to assist students in becoming successful, independent learners.
+Tutors support students in developing appropriate learning strategiess, behaviors, and understanding of content material.
 Tutors integrate effective study and learning strategies to maximize the tutee’s potential for academic progress and success.
 As a member of the tutor team, tutors maintain ongoing communication with the coordinator of the tutor program.
 Preference is given for tutors who can tutor at least 2 of the courses in which we offer tutoring and can commit to working for more than 1 term.
 A list of courses we offer can be found here.
 Tutors must work a minimum of 5 hours per week.